dobin/ace-firefist/README.md

 * makeVbs
 * makeHta

 These can be freely combined to perform complex multi-stage attack chains.
+This can be used for PurpleTeaming, EDR Usecase verifications.
+PoC's and RedTeam attacks development.

 ## Example recipe: MSTHA with powershell code

-Generate a HTA file based on a template which executes powershell code (displaying a messge box), and make it available via HTTP at `http://localhost:5000/test.hta`.
+Generate a HTA file based on a template which executes powershell code (displaying a messge box), and make it available via HTTP at http://localhost:5000/test.hta.
 Available as recipe 3.

 Source:
 ```py